prmr/SoftwareDesign/modules/answers/Answers-06.md

 ## Exercise 3

 The minimal code to exercise all parts of the pattern is shown below.
+The skeleton implements the last version of the design discussed in the case study.

 ```java
 public class Inventory